Navigating Perfectionism in Motherhood

 Practical Strategies for Easing Perfectionism

-Challenge all-or-nothing thinking: Replace “I failed” with “This was hard, and I learned something.”
+Challenge all-or-nothing thinking: Replace “I failed” with “This was hard, and I’m learning.”

-Seek support: Therapy, support groups, or honest conversations with other mothers can reduce isolation and shame.
+Seek support through therapy or honest conversations with other mothers.

 Final Thoughts